Keeping In Touch With N.U.in Students

 We encourage past, current, and prospective students and families to follow us on our social media accounts for updates and inside glimpses into the lives of N.U.in students.
 Like our Facebook page, follow us on Instagram, and follow us on Twitter to keep up to date with all N.U.in Program news and happenings.

 In addition, we create site-specific Facebook groups for both students and their families.
-These groups are a great place to connect with other individuals, ask questions, and learn more about Northeastern University and The N.U.in Program.
+These groups are a great place to connect with other individuals and learn more about Northeastern University and The N.U.in Program.
 These groups should be used as a forum to speak with each other and share your experiences as students going abroad or parents of students going abroad.

 Visiting Students Abroad

 Parents are welcome to visit their students while they are abroad.
 While you may be eager to arrange travel plans as soon as possible, we recommend that parents arrange their visit once students receive their course schedules to avoid any conflicts.
-You may plan a visit during the mid-semester break, as students will not have any academic engagements at that time.
+You may plan a visit during a mid-semester break or local holiday weekend as students may not have any academic engagements at that time.
+See location specific “Important Dates” page for details.